 Join in on a practical conversation about the ways businesses can invest to lower carbon emissions, create jobs, and enhance profitability — green investment is the key to reducing business risk and ensuring long-term survival.
 The World Economic Forum report also suggests that investments in sustainable sourcing and manufacturing of goods could create 395 million new jobs globally during this decade.
 However, there is a sizable investment gap between the capital needed and current commitments — we’re on track to fall $4.1 trillion short of the investments needed to complete the post-carbon transition by 2050.
-Humans being what we are, need a lot of new nature-positive ideas that can tried and revised and the lessons widely shared before it becomes plainly clear that now, not later, is the time to make the nature-positive leap.
-You can learn more about Dr. Crowley and the Pollination Group at pollinationgroup.com
+Humans being what we are, need a lot of new nature-positive ideas that can be tried, revised, and widely shared before it becomes plainly clear that now, not later, was the time to make the nature-positive leap.
+You can learn more about Dr. Crowley and the Pollination Group at pollinationgroup.com.

 - Subscribe to Sustainability in Your Ear on iTunes and Apple Podcasts.

 - Follow Sustainability in Your Ear on Spreaker, iHeartRadio, or YouTube